Quantum Low-Density Parity-Check Codes: Geometrical constructions

 Hastings has proposed an efficient local decoding strategy for 4D hyperbolic codes~\cite{hastings2013decoding}.
 However, despite having a distance scaling like $n^\alpha$, Hasting's decoder is only shown to correct errors up to size $\log(n)$.

 The description of the codes by Lubotzky--Guth~\cite{guth2014quantum} is implicit.
-An explicit construction was given by Breuckmann--Londe~\cite{breuckmann2020single} showing that these codes can have an asymptotic rate lower bounded by~$R \geq 13/72$.
-Furthermore, they performed simulations of the codes using a belief-propagation decoder which indicates that it has intrinsic robustness against measurement errors, see \cref{sec:decoding}.
+Londe--Leverrier~\cite{londe2017golden} consider a tessellation of 4D hyperbolic space by hypercubes giving rise to a family of codes with asymptotic encoding rate $R \geq 17/360$.
+A construction based on a self-dual tessellation by 120-cells was given by Breuckmann--Londe~\cite{breuckmann2020single} giving an asymptotic encoding rate~$R \geq 13/72$.
+Furthermore, they show how topological coverings can be used to reduce the size of these codes and perform simulations of the codes using a belief-propagation decoder which indicates that it has intrinsic robustness against measurement errors, see \cref{sec:decoding}.